-Line drawings should be neatly drawn and lettered in black ink and submitted as originals or clear photographic copies.
-They must be drawn so that all lettering will be large enough (1-2 mm high) after reduction to normal page width.
-Black-and-white photographs and color photographs (when color adds useful information) may be printed.
+Line drawings should be neatly drawn and lettered and submitted as originals or clear copies.
+They must be scaled so that all lettering will be large enough (1-2 mm high) after reduction to normal page width.
+Clear computer-aided drawings are usually acceptable.
+Black-and-white photographs or color photographs (when color adds useful information) may be printed.
 Original color positive transparencies are preferred.
-Photos to be printed in black and white should be shot with black and white film; color print film often does not reproduce well in black and white.
-All figures should be numbered consecutively and be identified by the author's name.
+Photos to be printed in black and white work best if they are shot with black and white film.
+All figures (including photos, maps, etc.) should be numbered consecutively and identified by the first author's name.
 Figure legends should be typed in order on a separate page.
+All color figures should be grouped together in order to minimize the number of special color plates required.